freiheit-com/kuberpult/README.md

   - `"namespace"`: Target namespace in which to deploy the manifests from source (Example: `"my-app-namespace"`)

 - `"syncWindows"`:
-  > Sync windows are configurable windows of time where syncs will either be blocked or allowed
+  > Sync windows are configurable windows of time where syncs will either be blocked or allowed.
+Note that this is not generally necessary, and by default, argoCd syncs all the time.
+We recommend to only use this setting, if it's really necessary, as it complicates the deployment pipeline.
   >
   > - [Sync Windows ArgoCD Docs](https://argo-cd.readthedocs.io/en/stable/user-guide/sync_windows/)